-Sailing and racing is normally within the confines of the bay but you can go through the barrage if you have an engine.
-Unusually for what is a large inland lake you can sail at any time but there is no rescue boat cover so people must be sure the conditions are within their skill level.
+Sailing and racing is normally within the confines of the bay, but you can go through the barrage if you have an engine.
+Unusually for what is a large inland lake you can sail at any time but there is no rescue boat cover (outside of organised racing and training) so sailors must be sure the conditions are within their skill levels.